 MRP is an excellent methodology in general, but it gives you the benefits only when applied under appropriate circumstances.
 So, these are not so much as disadvantages, but rather considerations to avoid failure:

-- Make-to-order and mixed mode manufacturers also benefit from MRP, but only to the extent that (a) their production lots are medium to large and (b) the product does not vary much.
+- Make-to-order and mixed-mode manufacturers also benefit from MRP, but only to the extent that (a) their production lots are medium to large and (b) the product does not vary much.

 - When you are an engineer-to-order or a project based manufacturer, MRP is a valuable addition if (a) your product is quite complex, (b) with a longer production cycle, (c) and your CAD/CAM software can generate and export the product specifications to the MRP program.

-- Otherwise, it may be enough to use a common-sense approach to ordering and manufacturing what is exactly needed, and MRP gives you just a framework how to not miss the important bits.
+- Otherwise, it may be enough to use a common-sense approach to ordering and manufacturing what is exactly needed, and MRP gives you just a framework of how to not miss the important bits.

 - With MRP, you have to keep clean records and enter precise data.
-With the benefit of getting suggestions what, how much and when to buy or manufacture, comes the responsibility of keeping stock and production records.
+With the benefit of getting suggestions what, how much and when to buy or manufacture, comes the responsibility of keeping stock and production records

 For the production planning to be correct, you need to record finished operations and manufacturing orders as soon as production gets completed.
 It’s up to you to judge if that is a too large price to pay for the benefits.